xlnwel/atari_rl/readme.md

 # For MKL and detailed reasoning, refer to [this instruction](https://ray.readthedocs.io/en/latest/example-rl-pong.html?highlight=openblas#the-distributed-version)
 export OPENBLAS_NUM_THREADS=1

+# By default, this line runs rainbow-iqn, which replaces c51 in rainbow with iqn
 # For full argument specification, please refer to run/train.py
 python run/train.py
 ```